StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Methodology

 The overall structure of StoxLSTM is illustrated in Fig. \ref{StoxLSTM_Backbone}.
 StoxLSTM performs channel-independent forecasting for multivariate time series by dividing the multivariate time series into multiple individual univariate sequences.
-Each univariate sequence \( x{(i)} \in \mathbb{R}^{1 \times L}, i=1,2,\ldots,C \) is processed independently by the StoxLSTM module, and the outputs are concatenated to form the multivariate prediction \( \widehat{x} \in \mathbb{R}^{C \times T} \).
-To address the challenges of modeling long sequences faced by xLSTM \cite{kong_unlocking_2024}, each individual sequence is divided into multiple consecutive patches.
+Each univariate sequence \( \bm{x_i} \in \mathbb{R}^{1 \times L}, i=1,2,\ldots,C \) is processed independently by the StoxLSTM module, and the outputs are concatenated to form the multivariate prediction \( \bm{\widehat{x}} \in \mathbb{R}^{C \times T} \).
+To address the challenges of modeling long sequences encountered by xLSTM \cite{kong_unlocking_2024}, each univariate sequence is further segmented into consecutive patches.
+Section \ref{Recurrent Unit in StoxLSTM} introduces the two recurrent units of StoxLSTM, namely StosLSTM and StomLSTM, while Sections \ref{generative model} and \ref{inference model} describe how the generative and inference models of StoxLSTM are constructed based on these recurrent units.